-1.8 Oil Spill Modelling
+Oil Spill Modelling

-Oil spill modelling has been undertaken (Ref.
-3) which provides details of the modelling techniques employed, including input data, modelling parameters and modelling scenarios and associated results.
+Oil spill modelling has been undertaken and is reported in Black Sea Diesel and Fuel Release Modelling Technical Note August 2013 (Ref.
+19.2) which provides details of the modelling techniques employed, including input data, modelling parameters and modelling scenarios and associated results.